BDonnot/grid2game/docs/quickstart.rst

 standardized manner, you will then also be able to perform imiation learning (or "behavioral cloning") to help your agent even more (see section :ref:`page_imitation_learning` for a usecase).

+Last, but not least, you can also "jump  in time" to explore counterfactuals ("what if i had taken a different actions 2h ago, what would have had happened ?").
+This allows to explore different "reality" where you took different actions and compare which one is the best, among many other things.

 Start Using grid2game
 ---------------------------